ctechfilmuniversity/lecture_eidp/02_scripts/itc_ws2021_09_images_script.md

 With this script you

 * know how to work with images,
-* understand the concept of image animations.
+* understand the concept of image animations, and
+* understand how to manipulate images.

 ## Images